 Local Privilege Escalation and Code Injection for Mic and Camera Access in Zoom MacOS Client

 On 30th March, security researcher Patrick Wardle published two vulnerabilities affecting the Zoom MacOS client.
-The flaws which require local access may allow an attacker to gain root access and provide access to victim’s microphone and camera
+The flaws which require local access may allow an attacker to gain root access and provide access to a victim’s microphone and camera.

 On 1st April, Zoom addressed the UNC link issue, the MacOS-related flaws and other findings reported by researchers in the past weeks.